-Changes in your body and fluctuation in your weight over the course of a lifetime are not only normal but totally expected.
-If you have a tattoo, these physical changes can alter your design and placement, but the effects are less noticeable than you might think.
-Ahead, how weight loss and weight gain from pregnancy, working out, or otherwise could affect your body ink, but how that also should not stop you from living your best, truest life.
+Changes in your body and fluctuation in your weight over the course of a lifetime are not only normal, but should be totally expected.
+If you have a tattoo, these physical changes can alter your design and placement—however, the effects are less noticeable than you might think.
+Ahead, you'll find info on how weight loss and weight gain from pregnancy, working out, or not working out could affect your body ink.
+You'll also find info on how it shouldn't stop you from living your best, truest life.

 How Weight Loss Affects Tattoos